nico1207/com.unity.multiplayer.mlapi/CONTRIBUTING.md

 Our standard extends Microsoft's Framework Design Guidelines, which defines a number of rules not covered by this file. (see https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/).

-This file inlcludes a subset of the most used rules as well as any additions and exceptions to the FDG.
+[Unity Coding Standards](CODING_STANDARDS.cs) includes a subset of the most used rules as well as any additions and exceptions to the Microsoft Framework Design Guidelines (FDG).

-If there is any disagreement between this file and the FDG, this file always wins.
+If there is any disagreement between Unity Coding Standards and the Microsoft Framework Design Guidelines, Unity Coding Standards always wins.
 Exceptions to the FDG are marked with [FDG Exception]

 ## <a name="branch"></a> Branching